 Samsung has confirmed that it will be selling Windows Phone 8 smartphones when the new operating system - codenamed Windows Phone Apollo - is announced later this year.

-Matt Brum, head of product management at Samsung, told Techradar that the company will work with Microsoft to bring Windows Phone 8 products to the market by the end of the year.
+Matt Brum, head of product management at Samsung said that the company will work with Microsoft to bring Windows Phone 8 products to the market by the end of the year.

 He added that "We're very excited about [Windows Phone 8], as we're one of very few manufacturers that can do the convergence story that we can - so the fact that Windows 8 covers everything from tablets to laptops to phones is very cool."